12 Tips For Getting Out of a Reading Slump

 12. Explore Different Reading Formats

 Although the traditional print book is a centuries-old favorite, 21st-century technology offers many ways to break those frustrating reading slumps.
 Newspaper and magazine articles (both print and digital) are easy to obtain and can allow exposure to a plethora of topics.
-Very portable e-readers contain countless numbers of full-length books.
+Portable e-readers contain countless numbers of full-length books.

 Listening to audiobooks can help those who, for one reason or another, simply don’t always have enough reading time to sit down and devote undivided attention to print books due to chores or other responsibilities.
 It’s often difficult to determine what kinds of time constraints face students outside of the classroom.
 Audiobooks, as a more passive activity, can also be used as a stepping stone to the more active mental demands of a printed or digital book.
 The benefit is that students can still be exposed to great literature despite the limits they might have on their time.